UC President’s Pre-Professoriate Fellowship

 By applying, students understand that they are giving their consent to disclose application information to University officials and to relevant funding committees.

-Upload the following documents (except the letters of recommendation) in the order listed as a single, combined PDF file and email the single, combined PDF to uclafellowship@grad.ucla.edu.
+Once the student is nominated, the department must forward the following materials to the DGE in this order, listed as a single, combined PDF file to askgrad@grad.ucla.edu.
 If there is a document that should be in landscape position and it is in portrait position, please rotate the document before you combine it into the single, combined PDF.

-- Evidence that the student has a demonstrated record of advancing issues of inclusion, equity and diversity; actively supporting underrepresented communities; and showing a commitment to pursuing these efforts throughout their career.
+2. Evidence that the student has a demonstrated record of advancing issues of inclusion and equity and showing a commitment to pursuing these efforts throughout their career.
 The document must be a maximum of two pages double spaced.
 Any abstract, image captions, graphs, tables, notes and/or references must also be double spaced and must be included within the two pages.
 Minimum font size 11 pt., with at least 1” margins.
 Documents in excess of two pages will not be forwarded for review.

-- The letter must be on official letterhead, signed by the writer, and emailed as a PDF file to uclafellowship@grad.ucla.edu.
+• The letters must be on official letterhead, signed by the writer, and emailed as a PDF file to askgrad@grad.ucla.edu.

 NOTE: Applications that are not submitted on time, fail to follow the submission procedures listed above or forwarded as an incomplete application will be disqualified and not reviewed.
 Applicants/departments will not be notified.
 Revisions to applications after submission are not allowed; no exceptions.